January 31, 2017

 Since Clement argued against the NFL being the proper defendant, seemingly deferring to the individual franchise clubs, who are charged in the Evans lawsuit, I wondered if his remarks might have an impact on the latter proceedings.
 Werly felt that Clement’s arguments attempted to preempt suits against either the NFL or its Clubs outside the constraints of the CBA.
 “At this stage, I don’t think this will have an impact on the Evans case,” Werly said, clarifying, “that case has already proceeded past the teams’ argument that the players’ arguments are preempted by the CBA, thus Clement’s statements are likely moot now.”

 Moving on to the Evans case, I noted that RICO charges were not initially a part of the complaint but added in the amended version.
 I asked Werly his thoughts in this regard.
-“It is unclear why the players did not include this cause of action in the original complaint,” he said, however while he didn’t see the RICO charges having a high degree of success, he thought they could be beneficial to the over-all case.
+“It is unclear why the players did not include this cause of action in the original complaint,” he said, however, while he didn’t see the RICO charges having a high degree of success, he thought they could be beneficial to the overall case.
 “Typically plaintiffs in this type of lawsuit will want to proceed under as many viable causes of action as possible.”
 He continued with the line of reasoning, “Although I don’t think the RICO claim is likely to succeed, it can only help the players’ case and settlement position moving forward.”
-He also felt that the RICO charges could buy an additional six to twelve months for the case, possibly requiring another motion from the defendants, however he seemed to feel the statue of limitations was a strong defense for the Clubs in regard to the RICO charges.
+He also felt that the RICO charges could buy an additional six to twelve months for the case, possibly requiring another motion from the defendants, however, he seemed to feel the statute of limitations was a strong defense for the Clubs in regard to the RICO charges.

 Since a couple of rulings in concussion suits have recently tossed statute of limitation arguments, because of latent injury, I wondered how this might be viewed by the Ninth Circuit in regard to the painkiller suits.
 “Without taking a deep dive into the applicable statute of limitations laws, this is difficult to answer,” Werly stated.
-“I can say however, according to the teams’ arguments in their most recent motion to dismiss, the applicable statute of limitations for the RICO claims begins as soon as the individual knows of the injury, regardless of whether they knew the injury was caused by the RICO violation.”
+“I can say, however, according to the teams’ arguments in their most recent motion to dismiss, the applicable statute of limitations for the RICO claims begins as soon as the individual knows of the injury, regardless of whether they knew the injury was caused by the RICO violation.”
 He further told me that since the concussion rulings didn’t involve RICO claims that he doesn’t “see the Ohio [or New York] ruling coming into play here.”

 For now, with oral arguments having been presented, Dent now rests awaiting the decision of the Ninth Circuit Court of Appeals, while Evans awaits Judge Alsup’s ruling on the Clubs’ motion to dismiss following the recent hearing.
 Should Alsup rule in favor of the defendants, which seems likely, the case will most probably be appealed to the Ninth Circuit, as well.
 With at least the CBA argument, presumably put to rest, perhaps the Court will finally be able to evaluate the evidence and actual allegations.
 For now, the players wait.